raphK/python-dropbox-backup/README.md

 You only have to do all this for the first time.
 All keys will be stored in a keyfile.
 If you need to do changes to this data later either edit the files manually or remove the file and run through the setup process of the script again.

+_Please note:_ The keystorage file format changed (and will change) several times as this part is under heavy developement right now.
+If you experience problems with your old keystorage files, please delete them and run again through the setup process.
+That will generate the keystorage files with the current format.

 You're done!
 The script will now create a new folder with the current date and download the whole dropbox into that folder.
 Time to get a coffee ;)

 ## What will be done in the future?